 North Russell Hall: Dr. Joe Coker.
-Entering his third year as a FIR, Coker is a senior lecturer in the Religion Department, regularly teaching the core religion courses.
-He is interested in researching the way that religion both shapes the culture around it and is also shaped by the surrounding culture.
+Entering his fourth year as a FIR, Coker is a senior lecturer in the Religion Department, regularly teaching core religion courses.
+He is interested in researching the way religion both shapes the culture around it and is also shaped by the surrounding culture.
 (Family: wife Amy, and four children, including two Baylor graduates)

 North Village, Heritage House: Steven Pounders.
 A FIR from 2008-15 and 2021-present, Pounders is a professor in the Department of Theatre Arts.
 Along with teaching at Baylor, he has continued to work as a professional actor and director with theater productions in Texas, New York and other regions.
 (Family: wife Hope)

-North Village, University House: Brent Philips.
-A FIR since 2020, Philips has taught trombone in the School of Music since 2004.
+North Village, University House: Brent Phillips.
+A FIR since 2020, Phillips has taught trombone in the School of Music since 2004.
 He is currently principal trombone in the Waco Symphony and Abilene Philharmonic, continues to perform regularly with the Houston Symphony, and serves as guest principal with the Harrisburg Symphony Orchestra.
-(Family: wife Meredith (BA ’94), and two adult sons)
+(Family: wife Meredith, BA ’94, and two adult sons)